 Four-wheel antilock disc brakes (ABS) are standard.
 Front and side airbags are standard along with shoulder belts with pretensioners and force limiters.
-The lack of a three-point shoulder belt in the rear seat center position is a disappointing omission for a vehicle costing more than $33,000, however.
+All seating positions have three-point shoulder belts.
+Ivory-colored fabric seats are standard; leather-trimmed upholstery is optional.

-While the interior is superb, ride quality and handling prowess are among the RX 300's best features.
-Underway, the RX 300 is smooth and whisper quiet, though the little sunroof spoiler generates quite a bit of wind noise when the sunroof is open.
-Stable in high-speed sweeping turns, the RX 300 also seems at home on winding mountain roads, dispatching them as deftly as a sedan.
-There's none of the wallowing and turn-in stability compromises found on truck-based SUVs.
+Ride quality and on-road handling are among the RX 300's best features.
+Underway, the RX 300 is smooth and whisper quiet.
+It's stable in high-speed sweeping turns, but also seems at home on winding mountain roads, dispatching them almost as deftly as a sedan.
+There's none of the wallowing, or compromised turn-in stability suffered by truck-based SUVs.

-The front-drive model is well worth considering for those who live in the Sunbelt because it handles beat up city streets and potholes better than many sedans.
-Being lighter, it is a bit quicker than the four-wheel-drive model and electronic traction control is available to aid control on slippery surfaces.
-Still, it seems a shame to pass on the RX 300's four-wheel-drive system because it increases stability in the rain and improves driver control in emergency maneuvers - even on dry, sunny days.
+The front-drive model is worth considering for those who live in the Sunbelt, because it handles beat-up city streets and potholes better than many sedans.
+Being lighter, it is a bit quicker than the four-wheel-drive model, and electronic traction control is available to help with slippery surfaces.
+Still, it seems a shame to pass on the RX 300's four-wheel-drive system because it increases stability in the rain and improves driver control in emergency maneuvers, even on dry, sunny days.

 Ride quality on paved roads is silky and controlled.
 Big bumps on unpaved roads are well damped.
 RX 300 does not ride quite as well on rough roads as the larger, more expensive, more off-road-oriented Lexus LX 470.
 Washboard surfaces generated some vibration.

 Steering is precise and direct, allowing smooth cornering lines and stable high-speed cruising.
-Bridgestone Dueler H/T tires are quiet on the highway and provide good grip on and off road.
+Our test vehicle had Bridgestone Dueler H/T tires, which are quiet on the highway and provide good grip on and off road.
 Stiff, light-truck sidewalls give them good protection for light off-pavement use.
 Overall, they are a good choice, although some RX 300's are delivered with analogous Goodyears.
 Slightly more aggressive tires would reduce braking distances and provide a better cornering grip on dirt or gravel roads; that's something to be considered by anyone who frequently drives on unpaved roads.

 The V6 engine is silky smooth and offers excellent around-town and highway performance.
-It accelerates briskly from a standstill.
+It accelerates the RX 300 briskly from a standstill.
 Passing performance at higher speeds is not its strongest suit, however, and it bogs a bit when upshifting from second to third gear.
 The 3.0-liter, all-aluminum V6 delivers 220 horsepower and 222 foot-pounds of torque.
 It's a sophisticated unit with four cams, 24 valves, continuously variable valve timing, a three-stage variable intake system and a two-way bypass exhaust system.
-EPA rates 2WD models at 19/24 mpg, 4WD models at 18/22; Lexus recommends 92-octane (premium) fuel for optimal performance, but you can use 87-octane safely.
+EPA rates 2WD models at 19/23 mpg, 4WD models at 18/22; Lexus recommends 92-octane (premium) fuel for optimal performance, but you can use 87-octane safely.

-Braking is smooth and consistent, though we found the pedal a bit soft.
-Antilock brakes enhance control by
+Braking is smooth and consistent, though we found the pe

 The Lexus RX 300 handles well and rides nicely.
 Exceptional traction on slippery surfaces makes it a good luxury car for people who frequently drive on snow-covered or unpaved roads.
 RX 300 provides almost as much cargo space as a Jeep Grand Cherokee, but boasts vastly superior ride and handling.
 Inside it looks, feels and drives like a luxury sports sedan.

 The RX 300 is not a great off-road vehicle, however, nor is it the brawniest in towing capability.
-But most people don't drive off road anyway.
-For that reason, the RX 300 heralds one of the directions SUVs are headed.
+But most people don't drive off-road anyway.
+For that reason, the RX 300 remains at the forefront of successful SUV designs.